-Admissions decisions are made after final grades for the current semester have been received.
-Your decision letter will be mailed to the address noted on your application.
+Internal transfer application decisions are made after final grades for the current semester have been received.
+Decision letters will be mailed to the address noted on your application.
 There is no appeal process.